azanishshafique/secure-llm-gateway/README.md

 ## Run The Client

-Open another terminal, activate venv again, then run:
+Open another terminal venv is already activated then run only :

-venv\Scripts\activate
 python client.py